numinousmuses/ei-keyword-spotting-project/README.md

 For example, say the task was to determine a probabiity threshold for the positive class using the graph above (credits to Edge Impulse for the graph).
 If false negatives were permitted, such as in a voice activation device where a false activation is completely unwanted, then the threshold would be set to point D. However, if some false positives were permissible, but absolutely no false negatives, such as in a healthcare diagnosis model, then point A would be chosen.
 Choosing a threshold is a compromise between whether and how many false positives or negatives you wish to permit.

+# inspired projects
+## inspired projects added to my project bucket list
+These are projects I simply want to try employing any new technologies I have learned.
+Sometimes they're my own version of something that exists (alexa can do all some of the following projects plus more lmao), or something completely different.
+However I do these projects just to gain an understanding of how such real-world applications are deployed.
+* voice activated calculator
+* whats-the-weather microcontroller
+* voice activated garden plant aid and health tracker
+* high bp detection

 # credits

 Credits to the Introduction to Edge Impulse course and Shawn Hymel for the project walkthrough.